KID’S MINISTRY LESSON ON COURAGE

 Possible ideas are go on mission trip, serve their neighbors, share their faith, give time or money to the church for ministry, etc.

-If you like this lesson, then be sure to check out our new Kid’s Ministry Curriculum for K-5th grade.
-What makes it different?
+If you like this lesson, then be sure to check out our Kid’s Ministry Curriculum for PreK – 6th Grade.
 It’s easy to use & ready to go, requiring little to no prep time.
 Our curriculum is also family focused, Bible based, interactive, and fun!